Driving Basics &

 towns.
 Usually well-maintained.
 Light traffic.

-connecting small and medium-sized towns.
-These roads have
+- Two-lane roads connecting small and medium-sized towns.
+These

-official numbers starting with a "K" or with the official county code.
+roads have official numbers starting with a "K" or with the official

-Sometimes these numbers may appear on guide signs or maps, but
+county code.
+Occasionally these numbers may appear on guide signs

 roads (Landstraße or Staatsstraße) - Very similar to